AndrewEC/SteganographyApp/README.markdown

 --chunkSize | -cs :: Specifies the number of bytes to read in each read, encode, and store operation.
     Value needs to be a positive whole number.
-    Larger numbers can quicken the process of encoding larger files.
+    Larger numbers can quicken the process of encoding larger files and make the overall encoded side smaller.
+    Values that are too large can produce out of memory errors.

 --randomSeed | -rs:: Randomizes the order in which bytes will be written from input file to image.
     Enter ? as the randomSeed to input the real randomSeed in interactive mode.

---dummies | -d :: Specifies the number of 3 bit dummy entries to insert or remove when encoding and decoding.
+--dummies | -d :: Specifies the number of random length bit dummy entries to insert or remove when encoding and decoding.
     This will make it more difficult to completely decode the content of the encoded file even with the correct password.
     This will also increase the overall size of the encoded content as it will be adding in extra values to the content after encoding.
     Values must be a positive, whole number with a value greater than 1.